gregbair/blog/content/posts/object-pool-2.md

 For further info about dynamic proxies and the interceptor, see the Castle Project's [docs](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md).

-Next, we'll look into how the pool manages retrieving, creating, and activating objects.
+Next, we'll look into how the pool manages retrieving, creating, activating, and disposing objects.